-Candidates must also pass the required Arizona Educators Exams of Special Education and Professional Knowledge: Elementary, and meet State requirements on Federal and State Constitutional knowledge for Arizona Teacher Certification.
+Candidates must also pass the required Arizona Educators Exams: NES Professional Knowledge Special Education Exam and meet State requirements on Federal and State Constitutional knowledge for Arizona Teacher Certification.

 Be aware that Arizona state teacher certification requirements leading to Institutional Recommendations may change at any time, and may impact program of study requirements.